apache/cordova-docs/www/docs/en/2.7.0/cordova/contacts/parameters/contactFindOptions.md

 contactFindOptions
 ==================

-Optional parameter of the `<a href="../contacts.find.html">contacts.find</a>` method.
+Optional parameter of the `contacts.find` method.
 Use this parameter to filter the contacts returned from the contacts database.

     {
 		filter: "",